Absence Request in Exceptional Circumstances

 What is the school’s position on students having mobile phones in school?

-Students are allowed to bring their phones into school but use is at the discretion of their current teacher.
+Students are allowed to bring their mobiles phones into school but they must be switched off at all times during the school day unless directed otherwise by a teacher.

 Who do I contact if my child tells me he/she is being bullied?

-Contact the school and ask to speak to your child’s Deputy Year Co-ordinator in the first instance.
+Contact the school and ask to speak to your child’s Head of Year in the first instance.
 If the problem cannot be resolved at this level it will be passed on to a member of our Senior Leadership Team to deal with.

 Who do I contact if my child is unable to do P.E.?